Mushymato/MiscMapActionsProperties/README.md

 - For use in building maps.
 - Changes where the player arrives on entry, away from the default 1 tile above first warp.
+- DEPRECATED: no direct replacement exists, but this is rather niche to begin with.

+#### mushymato.MMAP_HoeDirt: \<texture\>

+- For use in places with tillable soil, changes the appearance of tilled soil in that location.
+- Texture should follow vanilla format of 3 sets of 16 tiles: tilled, watered overlay, paddy overlay
+- See `[CP] Vulkan Farm Cave` and `[PIF] Vulkan Cave` for example.
+- DEPRECATED: can use locational content patcher editimage for similar effect.